velos-rp/AC215_SalesMate/reports/testing_documentation/testing.md

 #### API Service
 - `src/api_service/tests/test_direct_chat.py` We have one test that tests the direct chat endpoint to create a chat session.
 This is a simple test that demands the server returns a success code.
 - `src/api_service/tests/test_rag_endpoint.py` We have one test that tests the sales copilot endpoint.
 This is a simple test that demands the server returns a success code using a basic query.
+There is a second test that queries the information from the vector database as well.

 #### RAG Copilot Pipeline
 - `src/rag_copilot_pipeline/tests/test_preprocessing.py` We have one test that on the preprocessing workflow tha tests the chunking functionality of the pipeline.